Close the Door on Intimate Partner Violence

 children.
 For example, identify areas in the house that are safe.
 These are areas

 where there are no weapons and where you can go during an argument.
-Try to keep a
+Always keep your

-important numbers.
-Let neighbors or friends you trust know about the situation and
+Or memorize them.
+Let neighbors or friends you trust know about the situation.
+And

 Changing or leaving an abusive situation needs careful planning.
 If you've decided

-to leave, here are some ways you can prepare:
+to leave, here are some ways you can get ready:

 Tell someone about the abuse.
 Know where you can get help and who can help you.

 Find out about your rights.
 Learn about state laws that protect women.
-Also,
+Also find

-find local resources like battered women's shelters and ask for help in preparing
+local resources such as battered women's shelters.
+Ask for help in getting ready

-identification cards, birth certificates, and documents of abuse, together in
+address book, identification cards, birth certificates, and documents of abuse.

-Put aside money if you can.
-Also, hide an extra set of car keys.
+Put aside cash if you can.
+Also hide an extra set of car keys.

 Plan for a quick escape and know where and how you will escape.